jgarivera/the-confident-spring-professional/11-my-fancy-pdf-invoices-spring-boot/README.md

 This project is generated using [Spring Initialzr](https://start.spring.io/).

-It uses an H2 in-memory database and the Web, Validation, and JDBC starters.
+It uses an H2 in-memory database with [vibur-spring-boot-starter](../13-vibur-spring-boot-starter) custom auto-configuration and the Web, Validation, and JDBC starters.

 For testing, Spring Test, Hamcrest, and JSON Path libraries are used.